JeffLong72/wordpress-wp-cli/README.md

 # Wordpress-wp-cli
-Wordpress plugin for developing custom WP-CLI commands - https://wp-cli.org/
+A skeleton Wordpress plugin for developing custom WP-CLI commands - https://wp-cli.org/

 Tested on Wordpress v5.1.1

-# What is this?

-A skeleton plugin for WP-CLI, for developing custom functions and sending additional params ( params are optional ).
+# How to use

 Basic command: `$ wp foo [the-function-name]`

 Command with params: `$ wp foo [the-function-name] --key=value --key=value`

-Example;
+Example:

-The WP-CLI command `$ wp foo test --name='Joe bloggs' --email='joe@bloggs.com'` will send the `name` and `email` values to the `test` function within the `foo` class.
-You can add as many additional *--key=value* params as you need.
+The WP-CLI command `$ wp foo test --name='Joe bloggs' --email='joe@bloggs.com'` will send the `name` and `email` values to the `test` function within the `foo` class ( You can add as many additional *--key=value* params as you need ).

 # Installation